neuhart/Adversarial_Learning_LA_Alg/README.md

 This is the repository used for my master's thesis "Adversarial Learning with Lookahead". <br>

 ## Scope of the Thesis
+The main focus of the practical part of my thesis was to compare the performance of LA for the purpose of Adversarial Training with other (standard) optimizers such as SGD or Adam.
+I analyzed my results and discussed them afterwards.
+Here the most important concepts used in this thesis:
 ### Adversarial Examples:
 Adversarial Examples are deliberately perturbed versions of inputs crafted by adversaries with the goal of fooling the classifier under attack.
 Example:<br>
 <img src="https://github.com/neuhart/Adversarial_Learning_LA_Alg/blob/main/Images/MNIST_5_plots_miscl_as_2_withLabels.png" height="250" width="500" align="center"> <br>